am-ylm/libp2p-facade/README.md

 **WIP**

-Libp2p node abstraction, it encapsulates a recipe of libp2p's common protocols / concepts (pubsub, dht, ipld, etc...).
+Libp2p node abstraction, it encapsulates a recipe of libp2p's common components (pubsub, dht, ipld, etc...).

 Inspired by [ipfs-lite](https://github.com/hsanjuan/ipfs-lite), which is an alternative to a full IPFS,